-The Fruitchains protocol relies critically on merged-mining [11] (also called 2-for-1 POW [3]) fruits and blocks.
-While fruits are mined for the rewards, blocks are supposed to be mined entirely voluntarily with negligible extra cost. \mathcal{R}^0 avoids this complication.
+The Fruit chains protocol relies critically on merged-mining [11] (also called 2-for-1 POW [3]) fruits and blocks.
+While fruits are mined for the rewards, blocks are supposed to be mined entirely voluntarily with negligible extra cost.
+The reward scheme \mathcal{R}^0 avoids this complication.